SD2E/pipelinejobs-agave-proxy/README.rst

 Some external dependencies must be satisfied before jobs can be run:

-# The Agave app itself must be architected to fit the PipelineJobs workflow
+1. The Agave app itself must be architected to fit the PipelineJobs workflow
-# The Agave-based application must be registered as a Data Catalog ``Pipeline``,
-where the ``pipeline.id`` is identical to the Agave ``app.id``.
+2. The Agave-based application must be registered as a Data Catalog ``Pipeline``, where the ``pipeline.id`` is identical to the Agave ``app.id``.
 The Agave app must either be **public** or shared with the administrative user **sd2eadm**.
-# The user who will request jobs needs special API key, which is different
-from the TACC.cloud Oauth2 Bearer token that most users are accustomed to.
+3. The user requesting jobs needs special API key, which is different from the TACC.cloud Oauth2 Bearer token that most users are accustomed to.

 Launching a Managed Job